axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **Methods Used:** Retest using the same procedures that were used to generate the issue in the first place.

+### Regression Testing

+**When to perform:** After completion of retesting.

+**Purpose:** To verify that fixes haven’t affected other areas of the site/app.

+**Methods Used:** Randomly test against the scope of work/ticket/task, as well as randomly test some additional issues reported previously as fixed.

+## Additional Testing Strategies

+These are additional testing strategies that can be used based on the project requirements.

+### Performance Testing

+**When to perform:** It is performed during and after the project development as applicable and a final check before go-live.

+**Purpose:** To determine the performance of the system with respect to Responsiveness, Speed, Scalability, Stability under a variety of load conditions.

+**Methods Used:** Using a tool (eg. Artillery, k6, JMeter) as outlined during the project scope finalization.

+### API Testing

+**When to perform:** When API development is completed.

+**Purpose:** It involves testing application programming interfaces (APIs) directly and as part of integration testing to determine if they meet expectations for functionality, reliability, performance, and security.

+**Methods Used:** Using a tool (eg. Postman) as outlined during the project scope finalization.

 ### Automation testing

 #### Unit Testing